MIRI LRS Slit Target Acquisition

 See also: MIRI Filters and DispersersMIRI Target Acquisition

 Target acquisition for LRS slit mode observations can use all filters, read mode, and observation settings described in the main article on MIRI target acquisitions.
 The TA exposure is always carried out in a single integration.
-We recommend a SNR of > 20 for successful TA.
+A signal to noise ratio (SNR) of > 20 is recommended for successful TA.

 Users should always use the JWST Exposure Time Calculator (ETC) to help choose the best TA filter and exposure settings for their science.